 Here are two good options to figure out what if any foods or dietary components are causing you harm:

 a.
 Do an Elimination Diet.
 Many holistic and functional docs say this is the “gold standard” when it comes to discovering which foods are causing your immune system to overreact.
-Studies show elimination diets are extremely effective in reducing or eliminating symptoms.
+In my book I call it a 30-Day Food Vacation, because eliminating things sounds so negative; and during this time you can explore and experiment with many new foods.
+Studies show elimination diets are extremely effective in reducing or completely eliminating symptoms.
 14Time to symptom improvement using elimination diets in non-IgE-mediated gastrointestinal food allergies.Lozinsky AC, et. al., Pediatr Allergy Immunol.
 2015 Aug;26(5):403-8. doi: 10.1111/pai.12404.http://www.ncbi.nlm.nih.gov/pubmed/25963794 Remove gluten, grains, sugar, dairy, eggs, legumes (soy, lentils, beans and peanuts), nuts & seeds, nightshades (tomatoes, potatoes, eggplants, peppers, paprika, salsa, chili peppers, cayenne, chili powder and goji berries), alcohol and coffee for at least 30 days, or until your symptoms disappear.
 Go slow with reintroducing foods, one at a time, and at least 48 hours apart.
 Pay close attention to how you feel.
 Do you have headaches, brain fog, a tummy ache, gas, etc.?
 Your body will talk to you; you just need to listen.

 b.
 Get Tested.